← Back to ResourcesBreed Guides

 Calgary rescues with regular Doberman intake:

-• AARCS — foster-based, often has Dobermans + mixes
+• AARCS: foster-based, often has Dobermans and mixes

-• Calgary Animal Services — municipal stray/surrender intake
+• Calgary Animal Services: municipal stray and surrender intake

-• Doberman Rescue Alberta — provincial breed rescue with established Calgary transfer pipeline.
+• Doberman Rescue Alberta: provincial breed rescue with established Calgary transfer pipeline.
 Adoption fees $400–$800.
-Application + home visit standard
+Application and home visit standard

-• DPCC (Doberman Pinscher Club of Canada) — national breed club, occasional rescue referrals
+• Doberman Pinscher Club of Canada (DPCC): national breed club, occasional rescue referrals

-Most surrendered Calgary Dobermans are 1–5 year old young adults whose first owners hit DCM cost reality, exercise/training/medical issues, separation anxiety.
-Many surrendered after DCM diagnosis when treatment costs exceed budget.
+Most surrendered Calgary Dobermans are 1–5 year old young adults whose first owners hit DCM cost reality, exercise and training issues, or separation anxiety.
+Many are surrendered after DCM diagnosis when treatment costs exceed budget.

-Apply within 24–48 hours when listing appears — Dobermans typically fast-adopted to experienced households.
+Apply within 24–48 hours when a listing appears.
+Dobermans typically fast-adopt to experienced households.

 Frequently confused in adopter searches.
 Both are Calgary/Alberta BREEDERS.

-Steeldust Dobermans — established Calgary-area breeder.
+Steeldust Dobermans is an established Calgary-area breeder.
 CKC/AKC-registered, working/show focus.
 Typical pricing $3,500–$5,500 for puppies with full health testing.
 Wait list 6–18 months.

-Valhalla Dobermans Alberta — separate established Alberta breeder.
+Valhalla Dobermans Alberta is a separate established Alberta breeder.
 CKC-registered.
-Similar protocols + pricing.
+Similar protocols and pricing.

 Ethical breeder protocol for Doberman buyers (regardless of breeder): demand documentation of: